DragonSenses/Algorithms/LeetCode/45-jump-game-ii/problem.md

 - \(1 \leq nums.length \leq 10^4\)
 - \(0 \leq nums[i] \leq 1000\)
 - It's guaranteed that you can reach `nums[n - 1]`.

+### Solution Approach

+To solve this problem, you can use a greedy algorithm that keeps track of the furthest point you can reach with a given number of jumps.
+Here's a step-by-step explanation:

+1. Initialize variables to track the current end of the jump, the furthest point you can reach, and the number of jumps.
+2. Traverse the array, updating the furthest point you can reach.
+3. When you reach the end of the current jump, increment the number of jumps and update the current end to the furthest point.
+4. Continue this process until you reach the last element.

+# Greedy Approach